Khan/genqlient/docs/operations.md

 # This query gets the current user.
 #
 # If you also need to specify options on the query, you can put
-# the @genqlient directive after the docuentation, like this:
+# the @genqlient directive after the documentation, like this:
 #
 # @genqlient(omitempty: true)
 query GetUser { ... }